Beginner Bike Skills

 How can I get to Trout Lake Community Centre?

 Trout Lake Community Centre is located in the southwest corner of Trout Lake Park (3360 Victoria Drive).
-You can find transit options either via Google Maps or through Moovit.
+You can find transit options via Google Maps .
 There is free parking available outside the Community Centre (located near Victoria and 15th).
 Nearby cycling routes can be found here.

-How can I get to the Steveston Community Centre?
+How can I get to Thompson Community Centre?

-Steveston Community Centre is located next to Steveston Community Park (4111 Moncton Street.)
-You can find transit options either via Google Maps or through Moovit.
-There is parking available to the east of the Community Centre.
-Nearby cycling routes can be found here.
+Thompson Community Centre is located at 5151 Granvile Avenue in Richmond You can find transit options via Google Maps.
+There is parking available to the north of the Community Centre.
+Nearby cycling routes can be found here

 Do you offer other lessons for more advanced skills?

-Yes, we are pleased to be running other programs at Trout Lake Community Centre and the Steveston Community Centre this Summer - Intermediate Bike Skills Practice and Basic Bike Maintenance.
+Yes, we are offering other programs at Trout Lake Community Centre and the Steveston Community Centre this Summer - Intermediate Bike Skills and Basic Bike Maintenance.
 If you're looking for a course to increase your confidence in cycling from the comfort of your own home, you can take StreetWise Cycling Online.
-We will also be running webinars on a range of topics, starting in April 2023.
+We will also be running webinars on various topics, starting in from April to September.
 You can find dates and recordings of the webinars here.

 If you have any more questions, please contact streetwise@bikehub.ca